 I personally prefer the second option simply because it’s so hassle-free.
-The Skyroam device fits into any pocket and you only need to pay for the days you actually use it.
+The Solis (formerly Skyroam) device fits into any pocket and you only need to pay for the days you actually use it.
 You switch it on and it automatically connects to a local provider.
 This means you don’t have to worry about buying local SIM cards anymore.

-Since we are talking about internet: Do you use a VPN whenever you log in to public WIFI networks?
-You should!
-Without a Virtual Private Network, it is fairly easy to hack into your smartphone or laptop and to steal your data, log into your accounts and do god-knows-what with the information.
-This can get you into even more trouble if you have client or customer data on your devices.
+Since we are talking about the internet: Do you use a VPN whenever you log in to public WIFI networks?
+You absolutely should!
+Without a Virtual Private Network, it is fairly easy to hack into your smartphone or laptop and steal your data, log into your accounts, and do god-know-what with the information.
+This can get you into even more trouble if you have clients’ or customers’ data on your devices.

 Long story short: You need a VPN to stay safe!
 I have been using NordVPN for years now and it never let me down.
-Super easy to use, great performance and very affordable.
+Super easy to use, has great performance, and is very affordable.

-One of the biggest struggle digital nomads (and those who work from home) is productivity.
-Most of us don’t have a set timeframe when we need to work or a set office where we need to go to.
-So it is very tempting to do everything but work: explore new cities, hang out with friends, chill on the couch or at the pool all day… There are days where it is really hard to stay focused.
+One of the biggest struggle digital nomads (and those who work from home) have is productivity.
+Most of us don’t have a set timeframe for when we need to work or a set office where we need to go to.
+So it is very tempting to do everything but work: explore new cities, hang out with new friends, chill on the couch or at the pool all day… There are days when it is really hard to stay focused.

-A productivity planner might sound very simple but it can in fact do wonders to your productivity.
-If you start your week or your day organized, you will be surprised how much you can get done.
+A productivity planner might sound very simple but it can, in fact, do wonders for your productivity.
+If you start your week or your day organized, you will be surprised at how much you can get done.
 I’ve found this productivity planner on Amazon and I think it’s perfect for my needs.
 I highly recommend it to anyone who has lots of things to do and just as many distractions along with it ;)